AndrewColinMaher/AndrewColinMaher.github.io/README.md

 The CJ figure on the home page and contact page were drawn by me they are based upon CJblasts avatar all other images and videos are created by Cillian Maher.

-On the home page and contact page I added interactivity with the SVG images, on the home page I made the sunhades drop onto the Avatar and on the contact page I made his avatar slid into view from the left.
+On the home page and contact page I added interactivity with the SVG images, on the home page I made the sunshades drop onto the Avatar and on the contact page I made his avatar slid into view from the left.

 #### Typography